GDL activities at the Latin America-Caribbean Conference and the conference Future Affairs

 Berlin, 28 to 29 May 2019

-In the course of these events, the Global Diplomacy Lab will host two highly interactive sessions designed and led by its members.
-Participants will have the opportunity to engage in the public debates, exchange ideas with different stakeholders and shape the programme by designing and facilitating one of the two co-creative GDL activities listed below.
+In the course of these events, the Global Diplomacy Lab hosted two highly interactive sessions designed and led by its members.
+Participants had the opportunity to engage in the public debates, exchange ideas with different stakeholders and shape the programme by designing and facilitating one of the two co-creative GDL activities listed below.

 GDL Members were invited to raise their voice, bring their ideas to the table and elaborate concepts and proposals for sustainable and innovative solutions for the range of topics discussed at the conferences.